bjssacademy/advanced-tdd/chapter04/chapter04.md

 That itself involves some nuance.
 We could, of course, keep using the 2D array, keep it private, and a a "getter".
 So the argument goes, this has "encapsulated" the 2D array.
 Nonsense and utter rubbish.
 No it hasn't.
 Not even slightly.
 It fully exposes the 2D array.

-What happens - with numbing inevitability - is some enterprising fture programmer then uses the "test-on;y" getter to write some spaghetti code.
-We've lost control of our encapsulation.
+What happens - with numbing inevitability - is some enterprising future programmer will use the "test-only" getter to write some spaghetti code.
+Technically, using the code smell of [Feature Envy](https://refactoring.guru/smells/feature-envy)

+At this point, we've lost control of our encapsulation.
 We've lost control of any design constraints on our programming interface.

 Add ing a getter for test is not the ideal half-way house.